mxrpr/MicroK8s_with_docker_registry/README.md

 ```bash
 k get nodes
 ```
-If you want to have more details, run the following command on main node:
+If you want to see more details, run the following command on main node:
 ```bash
 k get nodes -o wide
 ```

-## Check dashbard:
+## Check dashboard:
 On the main node, run the following command:
 ```bash
 microk8s dashboard-proxy
 ```
 This command will print out the token you have to use to log in, also the url.
-This feature requires the add-on to be enabled (microk8s enable dashboard)
+This feature requires the dashboard add-on to be enabled (microk8s enable dashboard)

 After all these steps you have a 2 nodes cluster setup with dashboards.